-Students are introduced to the evolving field of consumer behavior, which includes information from social psychology, sociology, and cultural anthropology, sociology, and cultural anthropology.
+Students are introduced to the evolving field of consumer behavior, which includes information from social psychology, sociology, and cultural anthropology.
 This course involves examination of the important concepts underlying consumer behavior; how and why consumers make purchase decisions, how they think, feel and act before, during and after the purchase.